About me

 That experience taught me some difficult, necessary lessons about leadership: about the importance of structure, sustainability, and creating space for others to succeed.

-A student of management science, with experience in branding and communications, I've always believed that transformation depends on clear thinking, human-centred design, and technology that evolves from real needs, not wishful thinking.
+A student of management science (my dissertation was on social change and sustainability, back in 2005), I've always believed that transformation depends on clear thinking, human-centred design, and technology that evolves from real needs, not wishful thinking.
 I try to bring just enough structure through agile methods to make progress inevitable, while leaving room for the craft, care, and creativity that make it meaningful.

 Beyond technology

-My passion for well-designed systems extends far beyond software.
-I'm fascinated by transport infrastructure, especially railways, and how these systems can enrich communities and power good growth.
+I'm fascinated by transport infrastructure, especially railways, and how well-designed systems can enrich communities and power good growth.
 I love modern architecture and design.
 Time and again I'm drawn back to the work of Margaret Calvert, the clarity of gov.uk's design principles, and brands like the BBC that make complex things beautifully simple.
 I love it when form follows function and the design creates space for people to live and find their own meaning, rather than a style to indulge the designer.

 Personal